Women and children in Coka village, Maiwand District, Kandahar Province, wait to be seen by a UNICEF-supported mobile health and nutrition team.

 Girls' rights to education and protection under threat in Afghanistan

-The situation for women and girls is of grave concern.
+The situation for women and girls remains of grave concern.
 Restrictions on women and girls have curtailed basic freedoms, deprived many women of income-earning opportunities and created barriers to accessing services.

 Girls remain barred from attending secondary school, creating significant learning and protection risks and likely impacting generations to come.